cressie176/blog/_posts/2024-03-16-best-practice-factory-modules.md

 You can find an example factory module implementing the above best practices [here](https://github.com/acuminous/module-acme-logging).

-Factory modules will not only reduce the effort required to adopt a new best practice, but are the most effective way of leveraging all the hard won lessons, you and your colleagues have accumulated over their careers.
+While the above can be achieved using most popular logging libraries, they will all require significant customisation.
+Duplicating this work in each one of your services would be impractical to say the least.
+Factory modules not only reduce the effort required to adopt a new best practice, but are the most effective way of leveraging all the hard won lessons, you and your colleagues have accumulated over their careers.
 Quality truly is [the knife-edge of experience](https://en.wikipedia.org/wiki/Pirsig%27s_Metaphysics_of_Quality).